Knowledge Hub

 You will need robust IP provisions to protect your rights in the software.
 The licence must make clear that all IP in the software is your property as the software owner, and that the customer doesn’t acquire any rights in it other than a limited licence to use it for specific purposes.

 Typically, the software licence grants the customer a non-exclusive, non-transferable right to use the software.
-This is crucial, as your business must:
+Your business must:

-• Retain the right to licence its software to other customers, and
+• Retain the right to licence its software to other customers

 If you do agree on exclusivity (which is rare), special considerations apply when drafting the licence terms, and you should seek legal advice.

 Your IP provisions must be carefully considered and tailored to the specific type of software being licensed.
-For example, you may need to grant your customer a licence to use third-party IP if any third-party code forms part of the licensed software.
+For example, if any third-party code forms part of the licensed software, you may need to grant your customer a licence to use third-party IP.

 Customers typically request an indemnity (a promise to compensate them) for any third-party intellectual property infringement claims that may be brought against them due to their use of the licensed software.
 You should take legal advice to ensure that the indemnity doesn’t go too far, and check that your business insurance covers any indemnities you give.